premalatha-sureshbabu/Exno-3-Prompt-Engg/README.md

 ---

-### **Algorithm: Design and Develop a Test Scenario and Execute the Prompts under Diverse AI Platforms**
+### **Algorithm: Design and Develop a Test Scenario and Execute the Prompts under Diverse AI Platforms*

-### Prompt:
-"Explain how a Convolutional Neural Network (CNN) works and provide an example of its application in image classification."

 ### Expected Output from Different Platforms:
 ### Straightforward Prompts: